Deep Instance Segmentation with Automotive Radar Detection Points: Proposed Methods

-As standalone PointNet++ based semantic segmentation cannot provide satisfactory results for radar detection points \cite{radar_semantic_segmentation} due to the sparsity of radar detection points, we introduce a CSVs prediction branch in our semantic segmentation network to estimate the offset between every point and the geometric center of corresponding ground-truth instance.
-In this way, the detection points are assembled by shifting the center of the instance to facilitate clustering.
-Since the detection points carry no systematic RCS information, we carefully tailor the CSVs prediction branch such that only coordinate and velocity are used to predict the CSV for each radar detection point.
-The proposed architectures of the prediction heads are two-layer MLPs, as illustrated in Fig. \ref{sem_seg_heads}.
+Our proposed semantic segmentation-based clustering method is illustrated in Fig. \ref{sem_seg_process}, where we adopt the PointNet++ based network to perform semantic segmentation, and we choose DBSCAN as our clustering method.
+Concretely, the input point cloud is first processed by a PointNet++ based feature extractor to generate a feature map, and then point-wise features are sent to the point-wise classification branch to obtain the semantic information.
+In consideration that simply applying DBSCAN cannot provide satisfying instance segmentation results for radar detection points due to their sparsity, we introduce a CSVs prediction branch in our network, as shown in Fig. \ref{sem_seg_process}, to estimate the offset between every point and the geometric center of corresponding ground-truth instance.
+In this way, detection points can be assembled by shifting toward the center of the instance to facilitate clustering.
+To be specific, the predicted CSVs are used to push detection points towards the center of the instances in clustering process.
+Then DBSCAN is implemented with different clustering parameters in parallel to estimate the final instances.